Skip to content

 The message length in a CAN frame can be calculated as a function of the data length.
 This calculation includes several fixed fields and a variable data field, which changes based on the message's data content.

 Each CAN frame consists of several fields with fixed bit lengths, plus a variable-length data field.
-Let \(x\) be the number of bytes.
-Here’s the breakdown:
+The total frame length is:

 Total CAN Traffic